-There are 35 NRICH Mathematical resources connected to Square numbers, you may find related items under Numbers and the Number System.Broad Topics > Numbers and the Number System > Square numbers
+There are 36 NRICH Mathematical resources connected to Square numbers, you may find related items under Properties of Numbers.Broad Topics > Properties of Numbers > Square numbers

 Are these statements always true, sometimes true or never true?

 Each light in this interactivity turns on according to a rule.
 What happens when you enter different numbers?
 Can you find the smallest number that lights up all four lights?

 Imagine a pyramid which is built in square layers of small cubes.
 If we number the cubes from the top, starting with 1, can you picture which cubes are directly below this first cube?

 Using your knowledge of the properties of numbers, can you fill all the squares on the board?

 One block is needed to make an up-and-down staircase, with one step up and one step down.
 How many blocks would be needed to build an up-and-down staircase with 5 steps up and 5 steps down?

 Think of a number, square it and subtract your starting number.
 Is the number you’re left with odd or even?
 How do the images help to explain this?